Surging Bruins edge Devils 3-2 on Spooner’s goal

 The Bruins outshot New Jersey 16-5 in the opening period.

-NOTES: New Jersey captain Andy Greene was out for personal reasons.
+NOTES: Stafford was named the game’s First Star. … New Jersey captain Andy Greene was out for personal reasons.
 Lappin was called up from Albany of the AHL on Saturday. … Defenseman Dalton Prout, acquired from Columbus for defenseman Kyle Quincey on Wednesday, played his first game with the Devils. … It was the teams’ final regular season meeting. … Vegas GM George McPhee was in the press box.

 (Copyright (c) 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)